janeymcnab/python_project_shop_inventory/README.md

 The technologies used in this project: python
-FLASK
-POSTGRESQL
+Flask
+PostgreSQL
 psycopg2
 HTML/CSS
-jinja

 To run first install the following:
-Enter the following commands into your terminal pip install psycopg2 pip install FLASK
+Enter the following commands into your terminal: pip3 install psycopg2 pip3 install Flask pip3 install python-dotenv
-To use Jinja - in VS Code, In the command palette ( cmd-shift-p ) select Install Extension and choose Jinja Snippets

 Clone the repository to your own directory: